principyto/Using-Spotify-API/README.md

 first of all youll need to set up a node enviroment so download node then in your console cd to the project folder and type "npm i" once installed youll need some npm packages
-"npm axios"
+"npm i axios"
-"npm ejs"
+"npm i ejs"
-"npm express"
+"npm i express"
 optional ---------------
 "npm nodemon"